13thFinance/CSUSM_Data_Gathering_Portal/README.md

 In total you should end up with this number of files:
 Day 1:
 	PIN:
-		Position 1: 15 files
+		Position 1: 1 file
-		Position 2: 15 files
+		Position 2: 1 file
-		Position 3: 15 files
+		Position 3: 1 file
-		Position 4: 15 files
+		Position 4: 1 file
-		Position 5: 15 files
+		Position 5: 1 file
-		Position 6: 15 files
+		Position 6: 1 file
 	Fingerprint or Pattern:
-		Position 1: 15 files
+		Position 1: 1 file
-		Position 2: 15 files
+		Position 2: 1 file
-		Position 3: 15 files
+		Position 3: 1 file
-		Position 4: 15 files
+		Position 4: 1 file
-		Position 5: 15 files
+		Position 5: 1 file
-		Position 6: 15 files
+		Position 6: 1 file
 Day 2:
 	PIN:
-		Position 1: 15 files
+		Position 1: 1 file
-		Position 2: 15 files
+		Position 2: 1 file
-		Position 3: 15 files
+		Position 3: 1 file
-		Position 4: 15 files
+		Position 4: 1 file
-		Position 5: 15 files
+		Position 5: 1 file
-		Position 6: 15 files
+		Position 6: 1 file
 	Fingerprint or Pattern:
-		Position 1: 15 files
+		Position 1: 1 file
-		Position 2: 15 files
+		Position 2: 1 file
-		Position 3: 15 files
+		Position 3: 1 file
-		Position 4: 15 files
+		Position 4: 1 file
-		Position 5: 15 files
+		Position 5: 1 file
-		Position 6: 15 files
+		Position 6: 1 file

-  For a total of 360 files.
+  For a total of 24 files, with 10 samples of picking up and putting down in each file.
+This makes a total of 240 samples.
 If you feel like any are missing or you made a mistake, simply redo the specific day, security type, and position as needed.
 Make sure the app fields match with the position you are redoing.